national4hgeospatialteam/curriculum/modules/01-what-is-gis/README.md

 ## 📝 Your Turn: Assignment Questions

 Take some time to think about and answer these questions.
-You can write your responses in a notebook, create a digital document, or discuss them with friends or family.
+You can write your responses in a notebook or create a digital document to receive credit for this assignment.

 ### 1. What is GIS?
 *In your own words, explain what GIS is.
 Don't worry about being technical - just describe it the way you understand it.*